MentatMinions/IndustriaArcanum/README.md

 Design, Cosmetic, Flavor, Farming, Simulation, Storage, Crafting and Client/Server Utility.

-View the [MODLIST.md](https://github.com/MentatMinions/IndustriaArcanum/blob/master/IndustriaArcanumModpack/MODLIST.md) file for the full list of mods that are and will be included.
+View the [MODLIST.md](https://github.com/MentatMinions/IndustriaArcanum/blob/master/IndustriaArcanumModpack/MODLIST.md) file for the full list of mods that are and will be included (if we have permission).

 ####SERVERS: